 Unfortunately, neither of these seem to come left-handed.

 If you would prefer a more recognizable brand, Fender has a couple of electro-acoustic options, both at budget level.
 For a traditional look and feel, you won’t go wrong with the CD-160SE.

-For the player looking to stand out a little, the Villager has that sixties hockey stick headstock to fit all twelve machine heads.
+For the guitarists who are looking to stand out a little, the Villager has that sixties hockey stick headstock to fit all twelve machine heads.

 Best known for creating beauties of a pointy nature, it may be a surprise that Dean actually has a sizeable acoustic and less-pointy catalog, which features a few options that are very much worth a look.